SilkePilon/n8n-nodes-resend/README.md

 ---

 > [!NOTE]
-> **ReadMe** This readme is subject to change with better docs in the upcomming week.
+> **ReadMe:** This readme is subject to change with better docs in the upcomming week.

 ## 🎯 Features